 - 2 reported killed

-A suspected US drone strike killed two men in the tribal area of Kurram in Pakistan, which lies on the border with Afghanistan, according to multiple sources.
+A US drone strike killed two men in the tribal area of Kurram, which lies on the border with Afghanistan, according to multiple sources.

-A local government official and a village elder told Reuters that the drone strike hit a Pakistani village near the border with Afghanistan in Kurram Agency.
-"A drone missile struck the motorcycle which caught fire and then exploded," village elder Haji Zamin Hussain told Reuters.
-The official said it was not clear who the strike was targeting, but the strike hit northern Kurram agency.
+A local government official told Reuters that the drone strike hit a Pakistani village near the border with Afghanistan in Kurram Agency.
+A village elder said: "A drone missile struck the motorcycle which caught fire and then exploded."

 Tribal sources in Pakistan identified one of the men killed as Qari Abdullah Sabari, a commander of the Afghan Taliban, and the second man as Shakir, an Afghan national, according to The News.
 Two missiles reportedly struck their motorcycle in Sra Ghundai area.